Alex-Ego/Affective-Computing-VN/README.md

 # Affective-Computing-VN

-Project for Adaptative System Programming class with Dr. Sara Elena Garza
+This consists in a chatbot that will recognize patterns in the user's input to determine how are they feeling, and act accordingly.

-I will be using neural networks to recognize patterns in the user's input.
+Still a WIP